Wood Burning Guide

 Cedar Tree

-Not a good wood to burn on open fires as it spits and sparks.
+Cedar is not good on open fires as it spits and sparks.
 Lovely aroma.
-Ideal for kindling.
 Needs long seasoning.
 Good heat if used in Woodburner.

 Wood Burning Scale 2